 The conference is brought to you by the Ayn Rand Institute (aynrand.org) with the assistance of STRIVE (striveclubs.org) and is made possible by the generous support of the Michael and Andrea Leven Family Foundation, as well as Loren and Kathy Corle (RELCO LLC), Ellen and Harris Kenner, and other AynRandCon Sponsors.
 (Please see the Registration section if you are interested in becoming a Sponsor.)

 Thanks to these donors, students are able to attend this conference at little or no cost.
-All students will receive a scholarship covering their travel, lodging and registration expenses.
+All students are eligible for a scholarship covering their travel, lodging and registration expenses.

-You will need to arrange and pay for your lodging at the Renaissance, but your scholarship will cover most or all costs depending on how many roommates you have.
-A guest checking into a room must be at least eighteen years of age, have a valid picture ID, and present a method of payment upon arrival.
+A guest checking into a room must be at least eighteen years of age, have a valid picture ID and present a method of payment for incidentals upon arrival.